JHU-PL-Lab/www-pl/contact.md

 ## Contact Information

-**For quickest response, post to CampusWire**.
+**For quickest response, post to Campuswire**.
-Please send private questions for instructors as a private DM to the head CA or Professor under CampusWire.
-To contact an individual CA or instructor also use the DM feature in CampusWire.
+Please send private questions for instructors as a post to "Instructors and TAs" (not "Everyone") in Campuswire.
+To contact an individual CA or instructor you can use the DM feature in CampusWire.

 **Professor** Scott Smith
 **email** [scott@cs.jhu.edu](mailto:scott@cs.jhu.edu)